-Mike Howlett had effectively become house producer at Dindisc Records and that led him to work with most of their artist roster at some point.
-His production of MODERN EON’s ‘Euthenics’ was a re-recorded version of a single that had been out on Liverpool indie label Inevitable in 1980.
-With a sprightly but solemn sound like fellow Scousers WAH!
+Mike Howlett had effectively become house producer at Dindisc Records and led him to work with most of their artist roster.
+His production of MODERN EON’s ‘Euthenics’ was a re-recorded version of a single released by indie label Inevitable in 1980.
+With a sprightly but solemn sound like WAH!
 HEAT and HAMBI & THE DANCE, the band showed some promise.
-Led by Alix Plain, the line-up that recorded this version of ‘Euthenics’ included Tim Lever and Cliff Hewitt who later respectively showed up in DEAD OR ALIVE and APOLLO 440.
+Led by Alix Plain, this version of ‘Euthenics’ included Tim Lever and Cliff Hewitt who later respectively showed up in DEAD OR ALIVE and APOLLO 440.

 OMD Souvenir (1981)

-Howlett’s contribution to the success of ‘Souvenir’ cannot be underestimated, with the nightmare scenario of spinning taped choir loops alongside early synthesizer technology.
-And all this while dealing with a rather disillusioned Andy McCluskey, who was feeling left out of a song written by his bandmates Paul Humphreys and Martin Cooper.
-But even after recording was completed, Howlett still felt ‘Souvenir’ didn’t sound quite right, until he varispeeded it up to the point of Humphreys almost sounding like Alvin The Chipmunk.
+Mike Howlett’s work on ‘Souvenir’ cannot be underestimated, with the nightmare scenario of spinning taped choir loops alongside early synthesizer technology.
+And all this while dealing with a disillusioned Andy McCluskey, who was feeling left out of a song written by his bandmates Paul Humphreys and Martin Cooper.
+Even after its recording, ‘Souvenir’ didn’t sound quite right, until Howlett varispeeded to the point of Humphreys almost sounding like Alvin The Chipmunk.
 The end result?
 OMD’s biggest UK hit!

 Available on the album ‘Architecture & Morality’ via Virgin Records